Irrelon/nextjs-morph-page/readme.md

 an id that is the SAME ON BOTH PAGES as well as a data-morph-ms attribute indicating the number of milliseconds the element's morph should take.

+> There is a new experimental way to set the target of a morph operation from the source element, via the data-morph-target attribute.
+This attribute takes a CSS selector that is compatible with document.querySelector() and attempts to find the target to morph to using that selector.
+Make sure the selector only returns a single element as only the first matching element will be used as a target. e.g. \<div class="foo" bar="true">...\</div> can be targeted by '.foo[bar="true"]'

 The data-morph-ms attribute only needs to exist on the source page.
 If you want transitions to occur on that element when the user navigates back from page 2 to page 1, as well as from page 1 to page 2, put a data-morph-ms on the element